PavlidisLab/rdp/docs/migration.md

 If you use our API, there's been a few minor cleanups that resulted in breaking changes.

 The `id` and `anonymousId` fields are now mutually exclusives.
-This means that you have to lookup the existence of the attribute before retrieving its value.
+This means that you have to test for the existence of the attribute before retrieving its value.

 The `privacyLevel` field does not use a numerical encoding anymore but instead explicit strings: `PRIVATE`, `SHARED`